Quest Diagnostics (NYSE:DGX) Issues FY 2021 Earnings Guidance

 Quest Diagnostics (NYSE:DGX) updated its FY 2021 earnings guidance on Thursday.
-The company provided EPS guidance of $13.500-$13.900 for the period, compared to the Thomson Reuters consensus EPS estimate of $11.930.
+The company provided earnings per share (EPS) guidance of $13.500-$13.900 for the period, compared to the Thomson Reuters consensus estimate of $11.930.
 The company issued revenue guidance of $10.45 billion-$10.60 billion, compared to the consensus revenue estimate of $10 billion.

-A number of research analysts have weighed in on the stock.
-Jefferies Financial Group initiated coverage on shares of Quest Diagnostics in a research note on Friday, July 23rd.
-They issued a buy rating and a $160.00 price objective on the stock.
-Citigroup raised their price target on shares of Quest Diagnostics from $158.00 to $181.00 and gave the company a buy rating in a research report on Friday, September 10th.
-Deutsche Bank Aktiengesellschaft raised their price target on shares of Quest Diagnostics from $150.00 to $160.00 and gave the company a buy rating in a research report on Friday, October 22nd.
-Zacks Investment Research raised shares of Quest Diagnostics from a hold rating to a buy rating and set a $158.00 price target on the stock in a research report on Tuesday, September 28th.
-Finally, Wells Fargo & Company raised their price target on shares of Quest Diagnostics from $140.00 to $150.00 and gave the company an equal weight rating in a research report on Tuesday.
-Four equities research analysts have rated the stock with a hold rating and seven have issued a buy rating to the company.
-Based on data from MarketBeat.com, Quest Diagnostics presently has an average rating of Buy and an average price target of $159.36.
+Several equities research analysts have weighed in on the stock.
+Citigroup raised their target price on shares of Quest Diagnostics from $158.00 to $181.00 and gave the company a buy rating in a research note on Friday, September 10th.
+KeyCorp raised their target price on shares of Quest Diagnostics from $144.00 to $168.00 and gave the company an overweight rating in a research note on Wednesday, September 1st.
+Jefferies Financial Group assumed coverage on shares of Quest Diagnostics in a research note on Friday, July 23rd.
+They issued a buy rating and a $160.00 target price for the company.
+Wells Fargo & Company raised their target price on shares of Quest Diagnostics from $140.00 to $150.00 and gave the company an equal weight rating in a research note on Tuesday.
+Finally, Deutsche Bank Aktiengesellschaft raised their target price on shares of Quest Diagnostics from $150.00 to $160.00 and gave the company a buy rating in a research note on Friday, October 22nd.
+Four investment analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the company presently has an average rating of Buy and a consensus price target of $159.36.

 The firm also recently announced a quarterly dividend, which was paid on Wednesday, October 20th.
-Stockholders of record on Tuesday, October 5th were paid a $0.62 dividend.
-The ex-dividend date of this dividend was Monday, October 4th.
+Investors of record on Tuesday, October 5th were issued a dividend of $0.62 per share.
+The ex-dividend date was Monday, October 4th.
 This represents a $2.48 annualized dividend and a dividend yield of 1.69%.
-Quest Diagnostics’s payout ratio is 22.18%.
+Quest Diagnostics’s dividend payout ratio (DPR) is presently 22.18%.

 Quest Diagnostics Company Profile